Benjamin-Davies/plover-dictionaries/README.md

 ## Suffix

 While it is possible to tweak this system to avoid conflicts with the default Plover vocabulary, it would still interfere with phrasing.
-Therefore, I have decided to take inspiration from Emily's Modifiers and suffix every stroke with "-GSD" (picture the tail of a waka).
+Therefore, I have decided to take inspiration from Emily's Modifiers and suffix most strokes with "-GSD" (picture the tail of a waka).

 ## Structure